 These people face a plethora of problems, including hunger, child mortality, lack of clean drinking water, death producing diarrhea, a dearth of education, limited access to healthcare, lower life expectancy, an absence of women’s rights, high unemployment, and a shortage of access to financial services.
-So opens Peter Greer and Phil Smith’s book, The Poor Will Be Glad.

 Attempting to tell them about Jesus, without addressing the ravages of poverty in their lives, fail to produce long-term results.
 However, when physical needs are addressed along with spiritual needs, lasting change can result.

 These loans enable them to engage in income-generating work that can improve their standard of living and help them rise above the ravages of poverty.
 Succinctly, access to small amounts of capital empowers the poor.

 After laying out the severity and pervasiveness of poverty and offering microfinance as a liable and proven solution, Peter Greer and Phil Smith devote the latter two parts of the book to detail microfinance and connect it to ministry.

 The Poor Will Be Glad is full of instructive and inspiring examples of microfinance in action.
 Unlike many books that are co-authored, where it is often frustratingly unclear which author’s voice and experiences are being shared, with The Poor Will Be Glad, there is no such confusion.

 Microfinance is not a poverty panacea, but it does offer the most realistic way to make lasting changes in the lives of the poor in third world countries.
 When it is coupled with biblically based principles and pointing people to Jesus, the change can be eternal.

 [The Poor Will Be Glad: Joining the Revolution to Lift the World Out of Poverty, by Peter Greer and Phil Smith.
-Published by Zondervan, 2009, ISDN: 978-0-310-29359-0, 279 pages, $19.99]
+Published by Zondervan, 2009, ISBN: 978-0-310-29359-0, 279 pages, $19.99]

 Read more book reviews by Peter DeHaan.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.